 Luis Venegas and Maureen Archer-Festa will coordinate this area.

-Before reopening, clean and disinfect the labs, clinics and general areas including bathrooms.
-All instruments and equipment will be cleaned and sterilized.
+Before reopening, each lab is cleaned and disinfected.
+All instruments and equipment are regularly cleaned and sterilized.
 Water lines must be purged and shocked.
-Students will disinfect prior to entering labs and after using the space.
+Students disinfect prior to entering labs and after using the space.
 Hallway doors will be kept closed.
-Specific protocols for training students, faculty and staff on virus prevention and transmission have been developed and will be discussed.

-Should clinics be allowed to open during the semester patients will be prescreened prior to their appointment using the ADA prescreening format and State of NY and CUNY Guidelines will be met.
-When necessary, a system that best utilizes the escalators and elevators will be put in place to ensure appropriate distancing into the lab/clinic areas.
-The number of students in the labs/clinics will be limited to keep social distancing.
-Sanitize the elevator buttons and maintain them sanitized.
+Clinic patients are prescreened prior to their appointments using the ADA prescreening format, which meets State of NY and CUNY Guidelines.
+When necessary, a system that best utilizes the escalators and elevators ensures appropriate distancing into the lab/clinic areas; elevator buttons are sanitized.
+The number of students in the labs/clinics may be limited to maintain social distancing.
 Each clinic will develop its own specific protocols according to their needs.

-The College's Childcare Center (OCC) is a Nationally Accredited Licensed Early Childhood Education Day Care, Universal Pre-Kindergarten and School Age Facility.
+Our Children’s™ Center (OCC) is a nationally accredited licensed early childhood education day care, universal pre-kindergarten and school age facility.
 It provides quality educational programs for children of New York City College of Technology students in a caring, nurturing environment where parents are free to visit.

-In order to safely reopen on a limited basis during the upcoming Fall semester, the OCC is following CDC, DOH and Board of Education guidelines.
-The Center will provide to both staff and parents guidance on new COVID 19 policies and procedure.
+The NG-14 location will be offline until further notice.
+In order to safely reopen on a limited basis during the upcoming Fall semester, the child care center is following CDC, DOH and Board of Education guidelines.
+The Center will provide to both staff and our department guidance on COVID 19 policies and procedure.
 Parents will also receive a guidance handbook.
 Staff has been and continues to participate in COVID reopening trainings both through zoom and online sponsored by CDC, BOE and with a CUNY childcare RN trainer.
 The childcare center will provide the best and safest of care for the population served.